Sunday, 2 October 2016

 Doctor Who in 10 Seconds

 While Brendan tries to source a convincing stick-on goatee for his Season 8 episode of Doctor Who in Ten Seconds, you can enjoy his previous 7 episodes, in which he summarises the first 7 years of Doctor Who stories.
-So visit the webpage or subscribe to the show on YouTube.
+So check out the playlist on YouTube.

 Yesterday, we released this month’s commentary podcast on the 1983 classic Octopussy, which is Brendan’s favourite Rodgefilm.
 So that’s lovely.